dariok/wdbplus/README.md

 This framework still lacks a good name.
 If you have an idea, please let me know!

+## Incompatible changes

+Release 24Q1 dropped support for METS-based projects.
+As METS files can have a number of very different ways of encoding information, especially when it comes to behaviours, native support is hard to achieve.
+At the same time, most installations use wdb+’s native wdbmeta system as this is what the admin functions work with.
+If you require METS support, please open an issue and provide an example of your METS files.
+We will then try to create import and export functions.

 ## Installation
 You need a working instance of eXist (4.0 or later).
 It is recommended that you use the default software selection during installation.
 The default memory settings usually work very well but you can, of course, always give eXist a